snac-cooperative/snac_eac_cpf_utils/readme.md

 ----------------------------------

 * All the files from the GitHub repository ead_cpf_utils.
-While you won't necessarily use every file from the eac_cpf_utils repository, many of the files cross reference each other.
+While you won't necessarily use every file from the ead_cpf_utils repository, many of the files cross reference each other.

 * Saxon 9he (xslt processor)